The Interlace: Architecture

 Interlace consists of six storey blocks staggered in a hexagonal arrangements surrounding eight courtyards.
 The blocks are stacked four high at the center to provide maximum of 24 floors.
 This provides almost every home with a wide view of the surrounding areas.
 The courtyards have swimming pools.

 Reception

-The architecture community have praised the Interlace.
-ArchDaily said "incorporates sustainability features through careful environmental analysis of sun, wind, and micro-climate conditions on site and the integration of low-impact passive energy strategies."

-The Interlace won the World Building of the Year for 2015.
+The architecture community have praised the Interlace, with the project winning World Building of the Year 2015.
 It has been viewed as a challenge to traditional architecture not just in Singapore, but all over the world by CNBC.
 Geoffrey Montes, writing for Architectural Digest, described the building as "striking residential complex."
-Raskin praises Scheeren's design by saying "Architect Ole Scheeren hypothesized that dense urban residential living didn't have to occur in an isolating skyscraper--and he was right".
+Laura Raskin praised the design by saying "Architect Ole Scheeren hypothesized that dense urban residential living didn't have to occur in an isolating skyscraper--and he was right", although Raskin was equivocal about whether the building would ultimately deliver on its ambitions, noting "it is unclear whether the Interlace will be successful in creating the kind of communal society Scheeren envisioned."
 Interlace won the Urban Habitat Award in 2014.